natebrunelle/cs1110f18/markdown/syllabus.md

 Office: Rice 212

-Office hours: Thursday 9:00-10:30, Friday 10:00-11:30 (may change, changes will be posted here)
+Office hours: Thursdays 3:15-4:45, Fridays 10:00-11:30

 Email: rp6zr@virginia.edu

-Comments: Please include "CS1110" in the subject of all of your email correspondence
+Comments: Please include "CS1110" in the subject line of all of your email correspondence